wikimedia/blubber/docs/configuration.md

 #### destination
 `.builder.mounts[].destination` _string_

 Destination path in the build container where the root of the `from` filesystem will be mounted.
+Defaults to the working directory.

 #### from
 `.builder.mounts[].from` _string_